 WILL ROUSH | Executive Director

-Will joined WW in the summer of 2009 to inventory lands for the Hidden Gems Wilderness Proposal.
-Currently he works as an organizer and advocate for efforts to designate additional wilderness and protect the Thompson Divide.
-Will also conducts outreach and advocacy for WW’s federal lands policy work, organizes the Naturalist Nights winter speaker series, runs the restoration program, and serves on the steering committee of the Roaring Fork Valley Future Forest Roundtable.
-Will grew up in the Roaring Fork Valley and has a master’s in Geography and Environmental Studies examining the impact of climate change on alpine ecosystems.
+Will joined WW in the summer of 2009 to inventory lands for citizen wilderness proposals.
+He worked as an organizer and advocate for efforts to designate additional wilderness and protect the Thompson Divide.
+He also conducted outreach and advocacy for WW’s federal lands policy work, organized the Naturalist Nights winter speaker series, started the restoration program, and led the work to move water rights for dams on Castle and Maroon Creeks out of those two iconic valleys.
+Will served as Conservation Director for four years before becoming Executive Director.
+In this role Will leads an amazing team and collaborates with staff to determine and execute conservation priorities and programs, raise funds for the organization and oversee its community and outreach programs.
+Will grew up in the Roaring Fork Valley and has a Master’s in Geography and Environmental Science examining the impact of climate change on alpine ecosystems.

 ALICIA ZERINGUE | Community Organizer